NavreetKB/Analysis-Design-Algorithms/README.md

 ### ------------------------- Program - 04 ---------------------------
-AIM: To solve the travelling salesperson problem (basic approach).
+AIM: To solve the travelling salesperson problem (recursive approach).
 WORKING:
 1. The travelling salesperson problem is to travel all the nodes of a graph exactly once and return to the source node at the end (hamiltonian graph).
 2. To try all possible routes, we maintain a set of vertices which consists of all non visited vertices.